Graphic Design & Illustration

 You will have 9 hours each week where you are will experience a mixture of units and practical tasks throughout the course.
 As the course develops lessons become more focused on one to one individual tuition where you will be set targets for the week.

-If you enjoy hard work and you want to get a qualification that will lead you into employment where there are always opportunities and demands for new ideas.
+If you enjoy creative work and are considering graphic design and illustration as a degree or career.
+If you want to broaden your knowledge of graphic design and illustration and develop your skills in these areas and are prepared to work hard you will gain a qualification that will lead you into employment where there are always opportunities and demands for new ideas.